 In this menu you can specify all needed settings for your wireless network.

 Basic Settings

-On the Wi-Fi / Basic settings page, you can enable your wireless local area network (WLAN) and configure its basic parameters.
+On pages of the Wi-Fi / Basic settings section, you can enable your wireless local area network (WLAN) and configure its basic parameters.
+To configure the 2.4GHz band or 5GHz band, proceed to the relevant page.